 Students will work both individually and collaboratively on homework, problem sets and projects.
 Molecular modeling will be emphasized.
 During our face-to-face sessions, we will work collaboratively doing experiments, solving problems, making animations of chemical mechanisms, and educating one another via presentations about specific chemicals at a culminating event.
 Regular online meetings will take place as virtual classes.
 Prerequisites: Successful completion of a high school chemistry course. (½ credit)

-Courses Offered in Alternate Years
+Not Offered This Year; Offered in Alternate Years

 Astronomy offers a survey of our universe, starting from the solar system and moving outward.
 Through fieldwork, classwork, labs and projects, students will investigate fundamental questions from both a historical and contemporary perspective.
 Where did planets and stars come from?
 Why do objects in the sky move as they do?
 How do stars and galaxies shine?
 How does the universe change over time?
 Could life exist elsewhere?
 And, vitally, how do we know what we know?
 Students in astronomy should be prepared to collect night sky observations, complete independent readings, analyze data, model simulations, apply concepts from prior science classes, and utilize conceptual problem solving skills.
 Prerequisites: Science 2A and 2B.
 (1/2 Credit)